SCCapstone/PRClub/README.md

 2. Run `npm install`.

 ## Running
-1. Acquire a copy of this project's `.env` file from a maintainer of this repository. **This is important as it contains the credentials needed to connect to Firebase.** Place this at the root of your local copy of this repository.
-2. Run `expo start` from the root directory of your local copy of this repository.
+1. Run `expo start` from the root directory of your local copy of this repository.

 ## Deployment
 1. Create an [Expo Application Services (EAS)](https://expo.dev/eas) account.
 2. From the root directory, run `npx eas-cli build --platform android`.
-3. Sign in to your EAS account to view the status of your build (https://expo.dev/accounts/<your-account-username>).
+3. Sign in to your EAS account to view the status of your build.
 4. Monitor your build until it completes.
 Then, download its APK once it's complete.

 # Testing